passworks/passworks-api/README.md

 To use the API you must provide your `account_id` and `api_key` in each request via Basic Auth.

-The `account_id` and `api_key` can be found here [http://www.passworks.io/api](http://www.passworks.io/api)
+Your `account_id` and `api_key` can be found here [http://www.passworks.io/api](http://www.passworks.io/api)

-Just JSON
+Call me JSON
 -----------------

 We only support [JSON](http://en.wikipedia.org/wiki/JSON) for serialization of data.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks. **All API URLs end in .json to indicate that they accept and return JSON.**
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.

-You'll receive a `415 Unsupported Media Type` response code if you attempt to use a different URL suffix or leave out the `Content-Type` header.

 Pagination
 ----------